ddev/ddev/docs/content/users/configuration/experimental.md

 Traefik provides a dynamic description of its configuration you can visit at `http://localhost:9999`.
 When things seem to be going wrong, run [`ddev poweroff`](../usage/commands.md#poweroff) and then start your project again by running [`ddev start`](../usage/commands.md#start).
 Examine the router’s logs to see what the Traefik daemon is doing (or failing at) by running `docker logs ddev-router` or `docker logs -f ddev-router`.

+## Django4 and Python Project Types

+DDEV v1.22+ introduce support for Python-based projects, including Django 4 and generic Python, including Flask.

+`ddev config --project-type=django4` will by default a project to use the `nginx-gunicorn` `webserver_type` and the `postgres` database type.

+Community feedback is essential for Django/Python support to improve, thank you for participating!